 ACC is focused on helping students achieve academic success.
-As a function of the Library, the College provides a variety of services to assist students, such as:
+The College provides a variety of services to assist students in the Education Resource Center (ER):

-- Helping new students adjust to the academic and social demands of college life; - Offering ACC 098, Strategies for Academic Success, and ACC 099, Academic Accountability, as co-curricular courses; - Cooperating in the placement tests, academic advisement, and course selection of at-risk students; - Coordinating tutoring services for various academic disciplines; - Providing support to students at any stage of the writing process; - Assisting the Registrar with reasonable accommodations for special-needs students, working with faculty and other staff to meet those needs as appropriate; and - Offering instruction and materials to individuals and groups in topics such as effective time management and study skills.
+- Helping new students adjust to the academic and social demands of college life; - Offering ACC 098, Strategies for Academic Success, and ACC 099, Academic Accountability, as co-curricular courses; - Cooperating in the placement tests, academic advisement, and course selection of at-risk students; - Coordinating tutoring services for various academic disciplines; - Providing support to students at any stage of the writing process; - Assisting with reasonable accommodations for special-needs students, working with faculty and other staff to meet those needs as appropriate; and - Offering instruction and materials to individuals and groups in topics such as effective time management and study skills.